May 19, 2023

 Example case:

-Requirement: in the site you are working on, there’s an email account to be used when a user wants to get in contact with the company.
+Requirement: On the site you are working on, there is an email account that users can use to contact the company.
 On the site, that number appears several times in several places.
-The company would like to use a specific email for the US page in English, a different email for the US page in Spanish, another for the Canadian site, another for the Mexican site, and one single email for all Latin American countries.
+The company would like to use a specific email for the US page in English, a different email for the US page in Spanish, another for the Canadian site, another for the Mexican site, and a single email for all Latin American countries.
 This is the site structure:

-You have been asked to provide a solution that has a single point of update for maintenance work and allows you to easily add a new email for a specific country site.
-Here CAConfigs are a good option.
+You have been asked to provide a solution that has a single point of update for maintenance work and that allows you to easily add a new email for a specific country site.
+CAConfigs are a good option here.

 Steps: